Mohammadamin-Barekatain/multipolar/README.md

 #### Target agent trained with MULTIPOLAR (left) vs. trained from scratch (right)
 <img src='assets/multipolar-ant.gif' width=240> <img src='assets/MLP-ant.gif' width=240>

-# Introduction
+# Getting Started

-This is a TensorFlow-based implementation of our submission to ICLR 2020 titled *MULTIPOLAR: Multi-Source Policy Aggregation for Transfer Reinforcement Learning between Diverse Environmental Dynamics*.

-This repository makes it possible to reproduce all of our experiments presented in the paper.
+This is a TensorFlow-based implementation to reproduce all of our experiments presented in the paper.
+All subsequent commands in this README should be run from the top-level directory of this repository.
 The code has been tested on **Ubuntu 16.04** as well as **Mac OS Mojave 10.14.06**.

 # Installation